 She is a cum laude graduate of Temple University School of Law.
 Upon joining the firm, she immediately became an integral part of the Buju Banton trial team and tried the case with David Markus in the Middle District of Florida.
 Before joining Markus & Markus as a partner, Margot was a shareholder at Fowler White Burnett, P.A., where she handled federal and state criminal and civil litigation, including mortgage fraud, tax evasion, securities litigation, money laundering, and healthcare fraud.

-After graduating law school, Margot served as an Assistant Public Defender for 10 years, where she tried over 100 cases and served as Training Coordinator teaching trial skills for junior attorneys.
+After graduating law school, Margot served as an Assistant Public Defender for over 10 years, where she tried over 100 cases and served as Training Coordinator teaching trial skills for junior attorneys.
 She has taught at the Gerald T. Bennett Prosecutor/Public Defender Trial Training Program, lectured attorneys regarding criminal and civil trial practice, and also volunteered with the Ensuring Equal Justice Initiative and Lawyers for Children America.

 Margot is admitted in the state courts of Florida and North Carolina as well as the United States District Courts for the Southern and Middle Districts of Florida, the Eleventh Circuit Court of Appeals, and the United States Supreme Court.

 She has been an active member of several other professional organizations, including the Women’s White Collar Defense Association, the National Association of Criminal Defense Lawyers, Legal Services of Greater Miami, Inc., the Asian-Pacific American Bar Association of South Florida, and the Dade County Bar Association.